/Swami Gitananda Giri/The_Tradition

 The Yoga Parampara of ICYER at Ananda Ashram Pondicherry, South India is the Rishiculture Ashtanga Yoga as synthesized by Yogamaharishi Dr. Swami Gitananda Giri.

-The rich Vedic Rishi concepts were received by Yogamaharishi Dr. Swami Gitananda Giri from his Ashtanga Yoga Master Sri Swami Kanakananda Ji, a Bengali saint, who initiated Swami Gitananda (then Ananda Bhavanani) at the age of ten years into this ancient Yoga teaching in Swamijis ancestoral childhood home in Maharajganj, Bihar.
+The rich Vedic Rishi concepts were received by Yogamaharishi Dr. Swami Gitananda Giri from his Ashtanga Yoga Master Yogamaharishi Swami Kanakananda Ji, a Bengali saint, who initiated Swami Gitananda (then Ananda Bhavanani) at the age of ten years into this ancient Yoga teaching in Swamijis ancestoral childhood home in Maharajganj, Bihar.
 Swami Gitananda maintained his relationship with his Guru, who lived in Swamijis ancestoral home, up to Swami Kanakanandas Samadhi on October 26, 1967.

 Swami Kanakananda was Head, Department of Mathematics, at Banaras Hindu University in the early 1920s, when one day a disastrous fire destroyed the housing colony in Varanasi, in which he lived with his wife and infant son.
-Driven nearly insane by the tragedy, Ram Gopal Mujumdhar, (as he was then known) ran away into the Himalayas to wander as a Sadhu, seeking peace of soul.
-In the course of his Parivrajaka, he met Swami Vividishananda, who initiated him into a particularly rich Yoga tradition, which contained any Asanas, Pranayamas and Dharana practices.
+Driven nearly insane by the tragedy, Ram Gopal Mujumdar, (as he was then known) ran away into the Himalayas to wander as a Sadhu, seeking peace of soul.
+In the course of his Parivrajaka, he met Swami Vividishananda, who initiated him into a particularly rich Yoga tradition, which contained many Asanas, Pranayamas and Dharana practices.
 Swami Vividishananda had learned this esoteric knowledge from his Guru, Swami Purnananda, who was part of a long line of Yoga Gurus.
 Thus, the transformation from mathematics professor to saint occurred.

 Swami Kanakananda became famous for many siddhis.
 One was his Vak Siddhi.
 Swami Kanakananda was able to speak for days on end, continuously, without tiring, without sleeping, without eating.
 Thousands of people would come and go, but he would continue his discourses, uninterrupted.
 His second Siddhi was that he was, like Arjuna, a master of sleep.
 He never slept, though he would rest, or sit with eyes closed in Padma Asana for hours.
 He was also a master of Yantra, the science of number, name and form, and imparted this esoteric teaching of his disciple, the eager young Ananda Bhavanani.

-The paramparai contained knowledge of hundreds of Asanas, Pranayama, concentration practices, and deep meditative knowledge.
+The Paramparai contained knowledge of hundreds of Asanas, Pranayama, concentration practices, and deep meditative knowledge.